Alerting and Notifications

 Monitoring metrics

-Uptrace allows to create alerts when the monitored metric value meets certain conditions, for example, you can create an alert when system.filesystem.usage
+Uptrace allows to create alerts when the monitored metric value meets certain conditions, for example, you can create an alert when system_filesystem_usage

 metric exceeds 90%.